cjkao/slickdart/README.md

 - [ ] efficent dynamic row height on frozen column
   - sort column should re-calcule height
   - how about insert row or delete row?
-  - low performance on horzontal scrolling
+  [x] low performance on horzontal scrolling, fixed by extend buffer to 4block
 - [x] Frozen column, also editable
 - [x] Resize column
 - [ ] Column reorder